tomwhross/pdb-tutorial/README.md

  32                 for die in runner.dice:
 ```

-Now our current line is on the `while True` statement!
+Now our current line on the `while True` statement!
 We can keep calling `next` indefinitely until the program throws an exception or terminates.
 Call `next` 3 more
-times to get to the `for` loop and then follow it again by `list`.
+times to get to the `for` loop and then follow up `next` with `list`.

 ```shell
 (Pdb) n